modelcontextstandard/.github/profile/README.md

 Instead of building custom wrappers or servers, you configure reusable drivers that use existing specs like OpenAPI.
 Mix and match, extend or trim functions by URL, no redeploys, no prompt engineering headaches, and no code changes.

-### ✅ Universal Driver Architecture
+### ✅ Write once, Use everywhere
-Write a driver once, and everyone can use it everywhere.
-Whether it's REST-HTTP, EDI-AS2, Filesystem-localfs or even CAN-Bus or MCP-STDIO. **All** LLM apps can plug into it.
+Build a driver once for REST-HTTP, EDI-AS2, Filesystem-localfs or even CAN-Bus or MCP-STDIO. **Every** LLM app can plug into it.
 No more wrappers, no more reimplementation or endless prompt engineering.
 Just configure and connect.

-### ✅ Utilizes Proven Protocols
+### ✅ Leverages Proven Protocols
-MCS avoids custom stacks and leverages OpenAPI, REST, OAuth and similar proven standards.
-This ensures better compatibility, security, and maintainability.
-Easier auditing and integration into existing toolchains.
+MCS avoids custom stacks and utilizes battle-tested statndards first like OpenAPI, REST, OAuth.
+This ensures better compatibility, more security, easier auditing and seamless integration into existing toolchains.

 ### ✅ No More Glue Code
 If your API already exists, why wrap it again?
-MCS connects directly to the specs.
+MCS connects directly to it.
 Skip the wrapper server.
-Zero proxy layers.
-Just point to the spec and you're ready.
+Just point to the spec and you're ready to go.

 ### ✅ Optimized Prompts, Built-In
-Drivers include refined prompts tested across models.
+MCS drivers include refined prompts tested across models.
 No manual prompt tuning on the client side needed.
 MCS handles model-specific quirks automatically.
 It's future-proof too with potential dynamic hubs using checksums to auto-load updated, high-performance versions for new models.

 ### ✅ Autostart?
 Not Required
-Unlike MCP's autostart dependency, MCS avoids that.
+MCP autostart is not a feature, it is a design flaw, because STDIO transport forces it.
+MCS avoids that.
 Drivers connect directly to existing systems, avoiding unnecessary CPU usage and security risks.
 Use autostart only when needed and do it safely.
-MCS makes suggestions how to implement this more safely.
+MCS makes suggestions how to implement this more safely, but in 99% the cases you do not need autostart anymore.
 Say goodbye to malicious servers (up to 8% on Github) [1](https://blog.virustotal.com/2025/06/what-17845-github-repos-taught-us-about.html).

 ### ✅ Compatible with MCP, but Cleaner